danielbodnar/awesome-stars/BY-LANG.md

 ## TypeScript

+- [kui-shell/KuiClientTemplate](https://github.com/kui-shell/KuiClientTemplate) - Use this template to make your own custom graphical terminal, via the Kui Grahpical CLI Framework
 - [solidjs/solid-playground](https://github.com/solidjs/solid-playground) - Quickly discover what the solid compiler will generate from your JSX template
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)
 - [awslabs/aws-solutions-constructs](https://github.com/awslabs/aws-solutions-constructs) - The AWS Solutions Constructs Library is an open-source extension of the AWS Cloud Development Kit (AWS CDK) that provides multi-service, well-architected patterns for quickly defining solutions